-In 2014/15, there were an estimated 1,085,830 admissions related to alcohol consumption in England, where an alcohol-related disease, injury or condition was the primary reason for hospital admission or a secondary diagnosis.9 While comparability to previous years must be used with caution due to changes in recording practices over time, figures show this is an increase of 3% from 2014/15 when there were 1,059,210 estimated alcohol-related hospital admissions.10
+In 2017/18, there were an estimated 1,171,253 admissions related to alcohol consumption in England, where an alcohol-related disease, injury or condition was the primary reason for hospital admission or a secondary diagnosis—a figure that is 3% higher than 2016/17, and one that represents 7.2% of all hospital admissions.

-Men were more likely to be admitted to hospital with alcohol related diseases, injuries and conditions than women (65% vs 35% of admissions).11
+Men were more likely to be admitted to hospital with alcohol related diseases, injuries and conditions than women (64.5% vs 35.4% of admissions).

 Based on a narrow measure of alcohol-related hospital admissions:

-In 2014/15, there were an estimated 333,340 alcohol-related hospital admissions in England where the primary diagnosis or external causes recorded in secondary diagnosis fields were attributable to the consumption of alcohol – this is based on a revised, narrow measure.
+In 2017/18, there were an estimated 337,867 alcohol-related hospital admissions in England where the primary diagnosis or external causes recorded in secondary diagnosis fields were attributable to the consumption of alcohol.

 People admitted to hospital

-Alcohol Concern has produced an interactive Alcohol Harm Map that provides local level statistics on a range of alcohol harm measures.
-You can explore these local level statistics via the data visualisation tool on the Alcohol Concern website.
+Public Health England has an interactive tool providing local level statistics on a range of alcohol harm measures.
+You can explore these local level statistics for England here.